Common names: Shepherd’s Purse

 You can eat these seed pods, fresh and green.
-They make for a tasty forager’s snack.
+They make for a tasty forager’s snack and Shepherd’s Purse is popular in Asia as an ingredient in several traditional dishes.

 Shepherd’s Purse (Capsella bursa-pastoris) is one of the classic herbs for bleeding.
 Whereas Yarrow is for bright red blood that flows easily, Shepherd’s Purse is for dark blood that oozes and needs stimulation.
 Interestingly, this herb doesn’t rely on tannins to stop bleeding, but rather, it stimulates peripheral circulation, moving blood away from the site of loss.